bee344/asset-hub-examples/README.md

 ### Foreign Asset Operations

 The main functions you will probably interact with are `foreignAssets.transfer_allow_death` and `foreignAssets.transfer_keep_alive`.
-These functions transfer some `amount` (balance) of an `AssetId` (a `u32`, not a contract address) to another account.

 The `foreign-assets` also provides an `approve_transfer`, `cancel_approval`, and `transfer_approved` interface for non-custodial operations.

-Note that you can use the same addresses (except [pure proxies](https://wiki.polkadot.network/docs/learn-proxies-pure#anonymous-proxy-pure-proxy)!) on the Asset Hub that you use on the Relay Chain.
+Note that you can use the same addresses (except [pure proxies](https://wiki.polkadot.network/docs/learn-proxies-pure#anonymous-proxy-pure-proxy)!) on Asset Hub that you use on the Relay Chain.
 The SS58 encodings are the same; only the chain information (genesis hash, etc.) will change on transaction construction.

 #### XCM Transfer Monitoring